shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex1.md

 1. Log into the VM with the **Administrator password**: **<inject key="SmartHotel Admin Password" />** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).

-1. You should be able to login to your on-prem Redhat server hosted on hyper-V.
+1. You should be able to log in to your on-prem Redhat server hosted on Hyper-V.

     ![Screenshot of the Azure Migrate appliance terms of use.](Images/redhathome.png "Desktop shortcut")

-1. In the next exercise you will be migrating the Redhat server, and the OSS Database hosted in the Red hat VM to the Azure with the help of Azure Migrate.
+1. In the next exercise you will be migrating the Redhat server, and the OSS Database hosted in the Red Hat VM to the Azure with the help of Azure Migrate.

 **Summary:** In this exercise, you explored how Assessments work to migrate your on-premises servers to Azure virtual machines.
 You learnt how to assess your on-premises servers Hyper-V environment, and physical servers for migration to Azure VMs.